 PATHWAYS IN FAITH is meant to be an interactive experience.
-While each of the sessions contains a set format, each module comes with its own video introduction-one for each of the twelve modules-and each participant will have an opportunity to take part in a webinar on the topic of the module.
-These webinars will be scheduled monthly.
+While each of the sessions contains a set format, each module comes with its own video introduction-one for each of the twelve modules-and each participant will have opportunities to take part in periodic webinars on various topics related to the modules.

 Each session is self-contained so that ministers can employ them as she or he sees them helping the most.
 They are organized around certain thematics-Welcome, Inquiry-Precatechumenate, Catechumenate-Encounter, Enlightenment-Accompany, and Mystagogy-Send-that deliberately employ the vision of Catholic leaders of evangelization and form a basis for missionary discipleship.
 Catechetical leaders need to remember that the processes called "Welcome" and "Inquiry" do not have a fixed timeline or specific content.
 In fact, people may need a lot of time for Inquiry as they seek to discover their own personal call from God.

 In the "Welcome" section, the emphasis is on the personal situation of the inquirer and some initial reflections that the inquirer might have about what she or he is searching for.
 The emphasis must be on the person and her or his personal search.
 Some orientation to the place of prayer and the Scriptures is included as well.